csomgyula/select2/doc/synch2.md

 -- if the previous waker is active, then the changer tells it that a role change is in progress, technically it sets the corresponding flag to true:

-     # acknowledge other thread about change
+     # tell other thread the change
      if active[i + 1]:

-         # acknowledge
+         # yield change
          waker_change = true

 -- then the new waker goes into a wait loop until the previous one acknowledges the change:

          # wait until other thread acknowledges
-         while active[i + 1] and waker_change: yield
+         while waker_change: yield

 *acknowledging role change*

 -- when the previous waker (staying in the guard) detects the role change, acknowledges it, hence breaks the other thread's wait loop:

-    # if waker change is not in progress wakeup other thread
+    # if waker change is not in progress mark other thread to not wait
     if not waker_change: wait[i + 1] = false

     # otherwise acknowledge it
     else: waker_change = false

-That's all.
+That's all:-)

 Properties
 -------------------------------------------------------------------------------

+The above chapter described the protocol in details, now we try to prove its features that is to say: the protocol is safe and wait-free.
+The proof will go like this:

+1. create a formal model of the protocol
+1. prove some internal properties thorough a series of lemmas wich will be helpful in the proof
+1. finally prove the features

+### A formal model ###

+For reasoning I use [`I/O automaton`](http://en.wikipedia.org/wiki/I/O_automaton):

+#### States ####

+States are the ones those are in the pseudo code, ie.:

+* `active[i]` - marks whether thread i is selected
+* `wait[i]` - marks whether thread i is to wait
+* `waker` - shows which thread is the waker
+* `waker_change` - marks whether there is a waker change in progress
+* `selected[i]` - marks whether thread i is selected

+#### Events ####

+For better readibility I define the `sync2` [`I/O automaton`](http://en.wikipedia.org/wiki/I/O_automaton) through the original pseudo code:

+    # mark this thread active
+    input event activate(i) =
+    active[i] = true

+    # check whether other thread is active
+    internal event is_other_active(i, i+1) =
+    if active[i + 1]:

+        # mark this thread to wait
+        internal event set_wait(i) =
+        wait[i] = true

+        # a small rewrite, moved the condition within the loop:
+        while true:

+            # evaluates wait condition and breaks if it is not true
+            internal event wait_condition(i) =
+            if not (active[i + 1] and wait[i]): break

+            # evaluate whether this is waker
+            internal event is_waker(i) =
+            if waker == i:

+            internal event is_not_waker_change(i) =
+            if not waker_change:

+                # if change is not in progress
+                case true:

+                    # mark other thread to not wait
+                    internal event unset_wait(i, i+1) =
+                    wait[i + 1] = false

+                # if change is in progress
+                case false:

+                    # acknowledge waker change
+                    internal event ack_waker_change(i) =
+                    waker_change = false

+            yield

+    # mark this selected
+    output event select(i) =
+    selected[i] = true

+    # mark this deselected
+    output event unselect(i) =
+    selected[i] = false

+    # check whether this is not the waker
+    internal event is_not_waker(i) =
+    if not waker == i:

+       # change waker to this thread
+       internal event set_waker(i)
+       waker = i

+       # check whether other thread is active
+       internal event is_other_active_in_change(i) =
+       if active[i + 1]:

+           # tell other thread the change
+           internal event yield_waker_change(i)
+           waker_change = true

+           # wait until other thread acknowledges
+           internal event is_waker_change_acked(i)
+           while waker_change: yield

+    # mark this inactive
+    output event deactivate(i) =
+    active[i] = false

+#### Assumption ####

+The proof builds upon the assumption that state read-write (ie. setting and getting `active`, `wait` etc.) provide [`linearizibility`](http://en.wikipedia.org/wiki/Linearizability), that is:

+**Assumption: If a write operation finishes before a read invocation, then the read operation must yield the previously set value.** Formally:

+if a write operation initiated by thread i finishes before the read operation initiated by (possibly another) thread j:

+    invoke_set(i, v) < return_set(i) < invoke_get(j) < return_get(j, w)

+then the read operation must yield the previously set value:

+    v = w

+Note that obviously we assume that there was no other write operation between them.

 ### Internal properties ###

-#### enter guard ####
+**Lemma 1: If they run in parallel, then one of the threads detects the other as active, hence enters the wait loop in the guard**.
+Formally:

+**Lemma 2: Exiting criterias of the guard's wait loop**:

-1. **either thread enters**
+1. A thread might leave the guard's wait loop

-#### exit guard ####

-1. **how exits?** other thread is either deactivated or this is waken up by setting wait[i] to false
+   1. if the other thread is/becomes inactive or
-1. **waker and wake up by setting wait[i] to false**
+   2. if the thread is marked to not wait
+1. A thread can be marked to not wait
-   1. only the other thread can set this wait flag to false
+   1. only by the other thread
-   1. wakeup can only happen in the guard
+   1. only when the other thread is in the wait loop
-   1. only the waker thread can wakeup
+   1. only if the other thread is the waker

+**Lemma 3: Waker role properties**:

 1. the waker role is exclusive
 1. if a thread was not the waker when entered the guard then it becomes the waker just before deactivating
-   1. if a thread exits the guard when the other thread is still active, then this thread was not the waker and left the other thread in the guard as a waker
+1. if a thread exits the guard when the other thread is still active, then

-#### general ####
+   1. the exiting thread is not the waker and
+   1. the other thread is still in the guard as a waker

-1. if a thread exits or avoids the guard **it did not wake the other thread up**
+**Lemma 4: If a thread exits or avoids the guard then it has not waken the other thread up**

-1. if this thread was still active when the other thread deactivated then either (1) this thread will deactivate before the other reenters or **(2) the other thread enters the guard**
+**Lemma 5: If this thread was still active when the other thread deactivated then either (1) this thread will deactivate before the other reenters or (2) the other thread enters the guard**

 ### Wait-free ###